 This course focuses on the basic concepts of nursing.
-The nursing process is utilized within the NLN and QSEN competencies to collect data in relation to individuals' ability to care for themselves.
-Psychomotor skills are demonstrated and practiced in the structured campus laboratory before they are applied in the clinical setting.
-Clinical experiences will be provided in acute care and sub-acute health care settings.
+The nursing process and clinical judgement is utilized to collect data in relation to health deviations.
+Psychomotor skills are demonstrated and practiced in the structured campus laboratory.
+Clinical experience within acute care and/or community-based settings provide an opportunity for practical application of related material.